opentoonz/opentoonz_docs/source/creating_movements.rst

 ---------------------------
 You can place and move cameras, the table, pegbars and columns/layers in a 3D environment, as if they were elements on a real 3D stage.

-This means that it's possible to move the camera automatically generating a multiplane effect, or truck it through characters and elements simulating a perspective effect, or create complex 3D motion paths for any element by combining a depth movement with movements in the E/W and N/S directions.
+This means that it's possible to move the camera automatically generating a multiplane effect, or truck it through characters and elements simulating a perspective effect, or create complex 3D motion paths for any element by combining a depth movement with movements in the X and Y directions.

 The 3D environment can be activated, or deactivated, with the **3D View** button (|3d|) available in the Viewer title bar.
 When activated, the viewer displays the cone of the camera and all of the scene contents along the Z axis, which is the direction from the camera to the table.
 The area displayed can be moved and rotated to set the best viewing angle, and a side or top viewpoint can be set.